azmanosis/lyrify-capstone-api/README.md

 ## Congratulations your API's are now set up!</br>

-Please continue to the [Client Side](https://github.com/azmanosis/lyrify-capstone) to begin application.
+Please continue to the [Client Side](https://github.com/azmanosis/lyrify-capstone) to begin application.</br>

 # Tech Dependencies